Feature Articles: Food, Fitness and Eating Well

 10 healthy fall fruits and vegetables

-Melissa Bess, Nutrition and Health Education Specialist, Camden County, University of Missouri Extension; Edited by Jessica Kovarik, RD, LD, former Extension Associate, University of Missouri Extension
+Melissa Bess, former Nutrition and Health Education Specialist, University of Missouri Extension

-Some fruits and vegetables are easier to come by in the summer months, but there is still a good variety available in the fall and winter.
+Some fruits and vegetables are easier to come by in the summer months, but a good variety is available in the fall and winter as well.
 It’s important to include fruits and vegetables in your diet year-round to stay healthy and ward off diseases.
 Here are some of the superstar fruits and vegetables of the fall and winter months.